labspt3-nutrition-tracker/nutrition-tracker-BE/README.md

     src="https://github.com/labspt3-nutrition-tracker/nutrition-tracker-BE/blob/david-chua/Images/UserImages/getUserById.png"
   </p>

-#### getFoodEntriesByUserId: this query uses an userId argument to query all the food that belongs to that specific userId.
+#### getFoodEntriesByUserId: this query uses a userId argument to query all the food that belongs to that specific userId.

   The following is an example of a getFoodEntriesByUserId query: